 Manual Testing Is Not Scalable

-Manual testing is a hands on process.
-So, it stands to reason that if you want to do more of it, you need more hands.
-That might be in the form of more testers, or you might need manual-to-automation tools (R&P tools, FakeData, QA Wolf etc.).
-Regardless of which option you choose (or if you choose both) that’s going to push your costs up eventually.
+Manual testing is a hands-on process.
+So it stands to reason that if you want to do more of it, you need more hands.
+They might come in the form of more testers or manual-to-automation tools (R&P tools, FakeData, QA Wolf, etc.).
+Regardless of which option you choose (or if you choose both), that’s going to push your costs up eventually.

 Manual Testing Is Out of DevOps

-This is made worse when you need nightly runs on feature branches, and sometimes it means.
-Or when you need to handle on-demand retries on severe fails?
+This is made worse when you need nightly runs on feature branches.
+Or what if you need to handle on-demand retries on severe fails?

-Manual techniques and approaches are hard to link with automation in Dev and Ops environment, and generally result in lots of pain for people involved.
+Manual techniques and approaches are hard to link with automation in a Dev and Ops environment and generally result in lots of pain for the people involved.